Banner

 Case 1: Where the total income* is more than Rs.50 Lakhs but does not exceed Rs.1 crore, the taxpayers have to pay a surcharge at the rate of 10% on the income tax computed.

-According to the Income-tax provisions, a marginal relief will be provided to certain taxpayers up to the amount of the difference between the excess tax payable (including surcharge) on the income above Rs.50 lakhs and the amount of income that exceeds Rs.50 Lakhs.
+According to the Income-tax provisions, a marginal relief will be provided to certain taxpayers up to the difference between the excess tax payable (including surcharge) and the excess income over Rs.50 Lakhs.

 • Isn’t it unfair for the individual?
 For earning an extra Rs.1,00,000, he will end up paying income tax of Rs.1,64,250.
 The individual’s tax liability should be reduced to avoid any such excess tax payable.